 The hem should cover your butt (at least til where your cheek meets your leg) and ideally, two vents at the back.
 Remember to remove all those extra stitches (they look like Xs on the vents and at the cuffs, and dotted lines along the shoulders.

-3 easy, campus-appropriate outfit combos from all these essentials!
+3 easy, campus-appropriate, casual outfit combos from all these essentials!

 Maybe you’re stuck.
 You bought all the clothes, but you’re not sure how to wear them together?